Annual Homeless Census

 Finding safe and affordable units for homeless individuals in Boston is our goal, and we can’t do it without you!
 The City of Boston is piloting a Landlord Guarantee Fund.
 We're giving resources and financial help to small landlords new to renting to homeless households.
 Other cities have put in place similar programs and found success.

-St Francis House: Whether they work in the kitchen, distribute clothing, or assist with mock interviews, volunteers help ensure the quality of St. Francis' services for Boston’s poor and homeless.
-Learn more.
+- Whether they work in the kitchen, distribute clothing, or assist with mock interviews, volunteers help ensure the quality of St. Francis' services for Boston’s poor and homeless.

-More than 5,000 volunteers every year help Pine Street Inn provide shelter, housing and other crucial services to homeless men and women.
+- More than 5,000 volunteers every year help Pine Street Inn provide shelter, housing and other crucial services to homeless men and women.
 Donations of time and talent help us continue the mission of ending homelessness.
-Learn more about volunteering at the Pine Street Inn.

 Trainings were conducted the week of January 15, 2018 for

 - transitional housing and

 on the collection of and submission of data regarding clients utilizing shelter services on the night of January 31, 2018.